Mount Wilson Observatory: Construction

 Once the sixty-inch telescope project was well underway, Hale immediately set about creating a larger telescope.
 John D. Hooker provided crucial funding of $45,000 for the purchase and grinding of the mirror, while Andrew Carnegie provided funds to complete the telescope and dome.
 The Saint-Gobain factory was again chosen to cast a blank in 1906, which it completed in 1908.
 After considerable trouble over the blank (and potential replacements), the Hooker telescope was completed and saw "first light" on November 2, 1917.
 As with the sixty-inch telescope, the bearings are assisted by the use of mercury floats to support the 100 ton weight of the telescope.

+The dome housing the telescope was designed by D. H. Burnham & Company of Chicago and fabricated by the Morava Construction Company, also of Chicago, founded by Bohemian-born engineer Wensel Morava.
+The 100 ft steel hemisphere was fully pre-assembled in a vacant Chicago lot for testing, then disassembled and shipped to California for reassembly on the mountain.

 In 1919 the Hooker telescope was equipped with a special attachment, a 6-meter optical astronomical interferometer developed by Albert A. Michelson, much larger than the one he had used to measure Jupiter's satellites.
 Michelson was able to use the equipment to determine the precise diameter of stars, such as Betelgeuse, the first time the size of a star had ever been measured.
 Henry Norris Russell developed his star classification system based on observations using the Hooker.

-In 1935 the silver coating used since 1917 on the Hooker mirror was replaced with a more modern and longer lasting aluminum coating that reflected 50% more light than the older silver coating.
+In 1935 the silver coating used since 1917 on the Hooker mirror was replaced with a more modern and longer lasting aluminum coating that reflected 50% more light.
 The newer method of coating for the telescope mirrors was first tested on the older 1.5 meter mirror.